-- Eating a well-balanced diet will keep you healthy.
+- Eating a well-balanced diet is health promoting

 - Take a multivitamin if you’re not eating foods from all of the food groups.

-- Exercising may help improve your endo symptoms.
+- Exercise may help improve your endo symptoms.

-If you’ve been diagnosed with endometriosis, you may be wondering if there is anything you can do to feel better besides taking medication.
-Healthy nutrition and exercise play an important role in maintaining overall health.
+If you’ve been diagnosed with endometriosis, you may be wondering if there is anything you can do to feel better aside from taking medication.
+Appropriate nutrition and exercise play an important role in maintaining overall health.

-Is there a special diet for girls with endometriosis?
+Is there a special diet for people with endometriosis?

-We know that some foods can boost our immune system and protect our bodies from some illnesses and diseases.
-Unfortunately, there has been very little research done to figure out if eating certain kinds of food can help improve endometriosis symptoms.
-Although, researchers have found that young women who eat lots of fruits, vegetables, and healthy fats while limiting their intake of red meat and unhealthy fats are less likely to have endometriosis.
-Some young women with endometriosis say they feel better when they eat a nutritious diet and some experts believe that eating certain foods can help endometriosis symptoms by reducing inflammation and estrogen levels in the body.
-Even if eating nutritious food doesn’t necessarily improve your “endo” symptoms, there are lots of other benefits to a healthy diet such as reducing your risk of heart disease.
+We know that there are foods that can boost our immune system and protect our bodies from some illnesses and diseases.
+Unfortunately, there is very little research on specific foods to eat to help improve endometriosis symptoms.
+Researchers have found that people who eat diets rich in fruits, vegetables, and healthy fats while limiting their intake of red meat and less healthful fats are less likely to have endometriosis.
+Some young people with endometriosis say they feel better when they eat a nutritious diet, and some experts believe that eating certain foods can help endometriosis symptoms by reducing inflammation and estrogen levels in the body.
+Even if eating nutritious foods don’t improve your “endo” symptoms, there are lots of other benefits to a healthy diet such as reducing your risk of heart disease.

 Consider making changes that can improve your overall health: